-Students are taught thematically from EYFS to Year 9, encountering basic skills alongside sharing stories, poetry and developing verbal communication skills.
-As the students progress through the college, they begin studying an Entry Level qualification in Year 10 and conclude this in Year 11.
+Students are taught thematically throughout the college, encountering basic skills alongside sharing stories, poetry and developing verbal communication skills.
+As the students progress through the college, they begin studying towards an Entry Level qualification in Year 10.
 In Post 16, the focus is very much on functional literacy; looking at literacy in the community, in the home and in the workplace.

 Staff teaching numeracy at Ellesmere use a range of visual and kinaesthetic equipment and present students with practical problem-solving tasks.

 Students are taught numeracy as a discrete subject from Year 3 onwards.
 In the Primary classes students stay in their class groups for numeracy, which are mixed age and ability.
 Most work is planned individually.
-In Year 7 students stay in mixed ability tutor groups.
-At the end of Year 7 we rearrange groups into ability groups.
-These groupings are flexible, changing over the years depending on individual student’s learning pace and progress.
+From Year 7 students stay in tutor groups within their pathway.
 Post 16 students’ numeracy is aimed more at life skills: giving practice in the areas of numeracy that will be most important in their adult life.

 Students’ progress through all the topics of the National Curriculum (NC) at a pace and level suited to their individual needs.
 Their work is assessed continuously and students are encouraged to assess their own and their peers’ work in class.